padrinobook/padrinobook/02-01-creating-a-new-application.md

-Later, when *the time comes*, we will add extra gems, for now though we'll grab the current gems using Bundler[^bundler] by running at the command line:
+Later, when *the time comes*, we will add extra gems, for now though we'll grab the current gems using `bundle` by running at the command line:

 {: lang="bash" }
     $ bundle install

-[^bundler]: recall that bundler is a service to install all the required gems for a certain project.

 ### Basic Layout Template